 - Span directly between the rafters, roof beams or trusses.
 This is usually achieved by the use of deep profiled decks or trays, but where these are insufficient for the required span, intermediate supports in the form of secondary beams or hot rolled purlins will need to be installed.

 - Restrain the primary steel members.
 Structural decks and liner trays, if fastened correctly, should be able to provide sufficient lateral restraint to the outer flange of the supporting rafter or column.
-This should allow the columns and rafters to be designed as fully restrained under gravity loads or positive wind pressure.
-However, additional restraining members will need to be included in the structure in order to provide intermediate restraint against wind suction (uplift on the roof).
+Where the outer flange is in compression, the cladding should be sufficient to assure full restraint, although additional members will be required to provide restraint where the inside flange is in compression

 There are a number of proprietary types of cladding that may be used in single storey buildings, most commonly industrial, warehouse, agricultural and retail buildings.
 These tend to fall into a few broad categories as described below.